esaschenck/soc-criminality-paper/README.md

 ### World Values Survey

-Data on international values is sourced from the [World Values Survey Wave 7 (2017-2022)](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp), accessed March 26, 2023.
+Data on international values for most countries is sourced from the [World Values Survey Wave 7 (2017-2022)](https://www.worldvaluessurvey.org/WVSDocumentationWV7.jsp), accessed March 26, 2023.
 Note that raw data is not provided for the World Values Survey, in accordance with their conditions of use.

 Most raw data will be read with the following: